Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 above to the allow list.
 Note, that the attribute are case-sensitive.
 This will ensure that these resource attributes are stored as dimensions on the metrics in Dynatrace.

+**Note:**
+If you are using `MINT v2`, all attributes are enabled by default.
+Please be sure to check that none of the above mentioned attributes are present in the `blocked` list.